davehusk/2024-FrontEndDev-QAP1/README.md

 ## Usage Instructions

 To view the website locally, download the entire repo and open the `index.html` file using a compatible browser.
-Alternatively, visit https://www.mywebsiteurl.com to explore the live version.

 Please note that some multimedia components require internet connectivity to function correctly.